pool scratch rules

 If you scratch and pocket another ball simultaneously, you do not take the other ball out.
 However, your turn ends, and your opponent gets the cue ball in hand.

-scratch in pool rules
+pool scratch rules 8

 In 8-ball, even if you scratch, you still can count the pocketed ball.